ayushxx17/court-data-fetcher/README.md

 # Court Data Fetcher 🏛️

-A Python-based web app to fetch court case details from the Faridabad District Court website using **Flask** and **Selenium**.
+A Python-based web app to fetch court case details from the **Faridabad District Court** website using **Flask** and **Selenium**.

 ---

 ## 🔍 What This Project Does

-- Takes input from the user:
+Takes input from the user:

-  ➤ Case Type (e.g., CS)
+- ➤ Case Type (e.g., CS)
-  ➤ Case Number (e.g., 123)
+- ➤ Case Number (e.g., 123)
-  ➤ Filing Year (e.g., 2020)
+- ➤ Filing Year (e.g., 2020)

+Then:

-- Automatically goes to the Faridabad court website
+- Automatically opens the Faridabad Court website
-- Extracts case details like:
+- Extracts and displays key details:
-  - Parties involved
+  - ✅ Parties involved
-  - Filing date
+  - 📅 Filing date
-  - Next hearing date
+  - 🏛️ Next hearing date
-  - Case type & number
+  - 🆔 Case type & number
-  - Order PDF (if available)
+  - 📄 Order PDF (if available)

 ---